clemenkok/websitev3/content/articles/ethernetNIC.md

 {{< figure src="/images/dcswitch.jpg" title="" >}}
 *A Typical Switch*

 I've always wondered what goes on after I plug in a CAT 5E cable into my switch.
 Previously, it would be a simple matter of plug-and-play (or plug and PuTTY in).
-Having recently learnt about Operating Systems, Digital Signal Processing and Computer Architecture through courses at Imperial, combined with hands-on experience doing Cloud Computing and Software Defined Networking through my work at AWS, I thought it would be time to re-examine this phenomenon.
+Having recently learnt about Operating Systems, Digital Signal Processing, Communication Systems and Computer Architecture through courses at Imperial, combined with hands-on experience doing Cloud Computing and Software Defined Networking through my work at AWS, I thought it would be time to re-examine this phenomenon.
 I also recently chanced upon Container Network Operating Systems and the SONiC ecosystem, which made me rediscover my interest in networking.

 Do note that this post can get quite lengthy.
 I recommend you use the table of contents and jump to the respective OSI layer that you are interested in.